Lambertville Station Restaurant, Lambertville, NJ:

 The Traditional menu includes salads, soup, sandwiches, comfort food, and entrees.

-While healthy grass-fed beef and fresh local farm to table ingredients are used, the preparation and presentation of the menu items tends to be inconsistent.
+While healthy grass-fed beef and fresh local farm-to-table ingredients are used, the preparation and presentation of the menu items tend to be inconsistent.

-They offer a selection of over 50 boutique wines that can be enjoyed by the bottle or glass in the Wine Cellar.
+The wine cellar offers a selection of over 50 boutique wines, which can be enjoyed by the bottle or glass.
 Stone walls and ceilings with original exposed beam work from the 1800s are complemented by contemporary furnishings in rich shades of chocolate brown and turquoise.

 Expect to wait for a table during the peak seasons.